harishdurga/laravel-quiz/README.md

 $quiz->quizAuthors->first()->author; //Original User
 ```

 Add `CanAuthorQuiz` trait to your model and you can get all the quizzes associated by calling the `quizzes` relation.
-You can give any author role you want and implement ACL as per your usecase.
+You can give any author role you want and implement ACL as per your use case.

 ### Add Question To Quiz